6 Ways Researchers Can Use Social Analytics

 - The sample represents only the consumers who are active online and does not represent the entire set of consumers.

-- Studies have shown that 85% of the online reviews are generated by 29% of the consumers who have online presence.
+- Studies have shown that 85% of the online reviews are generated by 29% of the consumers who have an online presence.

 - It is difficult to reach certain age-groups, professions or particular demographic groups (as people may have hidden this information or given false information).